 As part of broader payment model design and implementation and evaluation efforts, the State conducted annual patient experience surveys and other surveys as identified in payment model development.
 There are numerous patient experience surveys that are deployed annually, in addition to the one used as part of the SSP.
 Building on established Blueprint patient experience surveys processes, which collect data at the practice level, the SIM project added ACO SSP survey collection at the ACO-level by adding ACO flags to surveys to capture the proportion of respondents attributed to an ACO.
 This process streamlined survey distribution and data collection, and avoided sending multiple surveys to the same attributed individual; however, it also resulted in small returns for sub-populations of interest and prevented deeper analyses.
 Survey results are provided to practices and to the ACOs for the purpose of evaluating and improving patient experience at both levels.
 Overall, experience of care has improved in a number of areas including: communication, customer service, and coordination of care.
 ACOs will continue to use patient experience as part of their quality measurement and Blueprint will continue to support the ACO flag to allow for both ACO-level and practice-level survey analysis.
 This work is ongoing and will continue after the conclusion of the SIM grant.

-Recommended lead entity: ACOs.
-Recommended key partners: providers, AHS, Office of the Health Care Advocate, GMCB, consumers, and advocates.
+Ongoing activities and investments.
+Recommended Lead Entity: VCO Recommended Key Partners: Providers, AHS, Office of the Health Care Advocate, GMCB, Consumers, and Advocates.

 Monitoring and Evaluation Activities within Payment Programs